oracle/terraform-provider-oci/website/docs/r/file_storage_export_set.html.markdown

 # oci_file_storage_export_set
 This resource provides the Export Set resource in Oracle Cloud Infrastructure File Storage service.

-The export set resource can neither be directly created, nor destroyed.
+The export_set resource cannot be directly created or destroyed.
 An export set is created by the service automatically when a mount target is created.
 When a mount target is deleted, the export set associated with it is also deleted automatically.

-However, export sets expose a few attributes that can be updated.

-Hence we provide this resource for managing the already created export set from within Terraform.
+You can use this resource for managing existing export sets from within Terraform.
+The resource exposes the following updatable attributes:

+    display_name
+    max_fs_stat_bytes
+    max_fs_stat_files

+Any other updates to the behavior of export_set require updating the parent mount target.
+If you intend to manage export_set with Terraform, you should import the mount_target resource as well.
+The mount_target resource includes the mount_target_id attribute, which is required for updates to export_set.

 Only one export set resource should be created per mount target.

 ## Example Usage